 For all non routine pregnacy queries or medical problems that come up during your pregnancy please do speak to one of our clinicians.

 We recommend that all women take folic acid and vitamin D supplements 3 months prior to trying to conceive, which is available in pre-pregnancy multivitamins.

 Once you become pregnant, we encourage all women to switch to the slightly different pregnancy multivitamins.

 There is a healthy start programme available in many supermarkets and various pharmacies and community centres intended for those in receipt of certain benefits so they can obtainthese multivitamins for free from week 10.
-Please refer to the following link to see if you qualify and you can also search via your post code to find where your local centre is
+You can see if you are eligible by visting the HEALTHY START PAGE to check if you qualify and you can also search via your post code to find where your local centre is

 The don'ts during pregnancy:

 Avoid smoking, drinking and non prescribed drugs prior and during pregnancy.

 - For the first 12 weeks (called first trimester) avoid prolonged exposure to heat ie sauna’s/steam rooms.
 You can continue exercising, just do not push yourself too hard!